GiraffeReversed/edulint/docs/source/index.rst

    CLI configuration always applies to all files linted with that command, even if some files are specified before an option.

 .. note::
-   CLI configuration takes precedence over in-file configuration.
-If a check is disabled in-file and enabled in CLI, it ends up enabled.
+   CLI configuration takes precedence over in-file configuration, which takes precedence over configuration from a config file.

+   For example, if a check is disabled in-file and enabled in CLI, it ends up enabled.

+   The options are evaluated in the order in which they are written.

 Configuration through comments in the code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^